jonathan-chin/mec-2022-winter/projects/committedly-stupid.md

 Instead of Jackbox, we'll be using the git workflow to play.
 Here's how:

-- Problems will be distributed through a single file in a main repo
+- A prompt will be distributed through a single file in a main repo
-- Students will brainstorm an app solution and submit the change through a merge request
+- Students will brainstorm an answer and submit the change through a merge request
 - A judge will pick the best / funniest / cleverest answer and merge it into main
 - All other requests will be rejected
 - The student with the most merged branches wins